curiosly/Sparkle/Submission.md

 1. **Kids** want to understand Bitcoin and the Lightning Network.

+1. **Companies** are giving away bitcoins on social media to beginners.

 ## Product satisfying the Need

 Meeting everyone's need, *we present Sparkle (Slap)*.